 Glass / curtain walls can easily be accessed by selecting a davit system which supports the suspended load of an operator.
-Mounted onto the roof or wall, a rigid rail davit system allows workers to safely maintain the facade without applying load to the curtain wall.
+Mounted onto the roof or wall, a Davit System allows workers to safely maintain the facade without applying load to the curtain wall.

 For more information on our range of RAPTOR rigid rail systems read our RAPTOR product overview.